jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 try:

-- remove all your conda environments, and try to repeat this whole chapter using micromamba, a from-scratch implementation of miniconda.
+- remove all your conda environments, and try to repeat this whole chapter using mambaforge, a from-scratch implementation of miniforge.
 - replace all the pip install commands with mamba install commands
 - repeat the chapter using Python.org to download Python, and virtualenv to create environments